Can I work in New Zealand as a GP?

 Comparable Health Pathway

-To meet these criteria, you must hold the following:
+To meet the criteria for Comparable Health, you must hold the following:

 - An acceptable primary medical qualification

 - Have practised clinically for at least 33 months out of the last 48 months for a minimum of 20 hours in a comparable health system

 - Have practised in the same area of medicine for those 33 months